BYLAWS of the League of Women Voters of Tompkins County

 Section 4.
 Powers and Duties.

-The Board shall have full charge of the property and business of the organization with full power and authority to manage and conduct same, subject to the instructions of the general membership.
+The board shall have full charge of the property and business of the organization with full power and authority to manage and conduct the same, subject to the instructions of the general membership.
 It shall plan and direct the work necessary to carry out the program adopted by the LWVUS convention and the LWVNYS convention and designate such special committees as it may deem necessary.
-The Board shall from time to time adopt administrative policies which shall be stated in a policy sheet appended to the bylaws.
-Whenever the Board adopts, creates, or modifies a policy, that policy shall be communicated to the membership in an appropriate manner.

 Section 5.
 Meetings.

-There shall be at least nine regular meetings of the Board annually.
-The president may call special meetings of the Board and shall call a special meeting upon the written request of two members of the Board.
-Members are welcome at Board meetings unless specified otherwise.
-When attending Board meetings, members are encouraged to participate in discussion but may not vote on decisions.
+There shall be at least nine regular meetings of the board annually.
+The president may call special meetings of the board and shall call a special meeting upon the written request of two members of the board.
+Members are welcome at board meetings unless specified otherwise.

 Section 6.
 Quorum.

-A majority of the members of the Board shall constitute a quorum.
+A majority of the members of the board shall constitute a quorum.

 Section 7.
 Shared Position.

 Section 8.
-Executive Committee
+Executive Committee.

 Section 9.
-Advisory Group
+Advisory Group.

 Section 10.
-Rapid Response
+Rapid Response.

-When a member wishes timely action to be taken on behalf of the LWVTC between Board meetings, a Board member may request permission on behalf of that member for that action to be taken, upon approval (verbal or via email, for example) from not fewer than 5 members of Board including 3 officers, as long as the action does not go in a new direction not previously taken by the LWVTC.
-The Board would then be given the opportunity to react and discuss at the next meeting.
+When a member wishes timely action to be taken on behalf of the LWVTC between board meetings, a board member may request permission on behalf of that member for that action to be taken, upon approval (verbal or via email, for example) from not fewer than 5 members of board including 3 officers, as long as the action does not go in a new direction not previously taken by the LWVTC.
+The board would then be given the opportunity to react and discuss at the next meeting.

 ARTICLE VI.
-Financial Administration

 Section 1.
 Fiscal Year.